idmillington/undum/docs/src/API.md

 * A unique ID for the game, which is used to make sure saved games don't get confused.

+* A version number that allows you to manage upgrades to your content.

 * All the Situations that make up your game.

 * The identifier of the situation that starts the game.